• Mobility scooters may be partially covered under Medicare Part B.

-If you or a loved one is finding it hard to get around at home, you’re in good company.
-At least 24 percent of Medicare recipients over 65 report needing and using a mobility device, such as a mobilized scooter.
+If you or a loved one finds it hard to get around at home, you’re in good company.
+At least 24% of Medicare recipients over 65 years old report needing and using a mobility device, such as a mobilized scooter.

-If you are enrolled in Medicare and meet specific requirements, the partial cost of the purchase or rental of a mobility scooter can be covered by Medicare Part B.
+If you’re enrolled in Medicare and meet specific requirements, Part B can partially cover the cost of purchasing or renting a mobility scooter.

 Medicare is made up of parts A, B, C, D, and Medigap.

-Medicare Part B covers the partial cost or rental fee for power mobility devices (PMDs), such as mobilized scooters, and other types of durable medical equipment (DME), including manual wheelchairs.
+Part B covers the partial cost or rental fee for power mobility devices (PMDs), such as mobilized scooters and other types of durable medical equipment (DME), including manual wheelchairs.

-Part B pays for 80 percent of the Medicare-approved portion of the cost of a scooter, after you meet your annual Part B deductible.
+Part B pays 80% of the Medicare-approved portion of the cost of a scooter after you meet your annual Part B deductible.

 Medigap coverage for scooters

-Medigap plans may also help with coverage of out-of-pocket costs, such as your Medicare Part B deductible.
+Medigap plans may also help cover out-of-pocket costs, such as your Part B deductible.
 Individual plans vary, so be sure to check first.

-Scooters are only approved by Medicare if you need a scooter to ambulate in your home.
+Scooters are only approved by Medicare if you need a scooter to move around in your home.
 Medicare won’t pay for a power wheelchair or scooter that is only needed for outside activities.

 Getting a scooter prescription